 Did you know that stollen dates back to the 1400’s and was originally a far less rich and extravagant bake, it originates from Dresden in Germany and every year there is a Stollenfest at the Christmas Market. little bit of history there for you…now bake to the bake!

-This recipe give you the freedom to make one huge Gluten and Yeast Free Stollen perfect for the teatable on Christmas day instead of the traditional Christmas Cake or, like me, you could halve the mixture and make two smaller stollen’s ready to entertain guests as they come and go over the holiday period.
+This recipe gives you the freedom to make one huge Gluten and Yeast Free Stollen perfect for the tea table on Christmas day instead of the traditional Christmas Cake or, like me, you could halve the mixture and make two smaller stollen’s ready to entertain guests as they come and go over the holiday period.

-The second ball of dough keeps ever so well wrapped in clingfilm for up to a week so if you get a call from a relative to say they’ll be popping over that afternoon to deliver Christmas pressies then you’ve got a cuppa and festive bake covered!
+The second ball of dough keeps ever so well wrapped in clingfilm (or better still wax wraps) for up to a week so if you get a call from a relative to say they’ll be popping over that afternoon to deliver Christmas pressies then you’ve got both the cuppa and festive bake covered!

 A simpler recipe to the traditional bread version of Stollen, this festive bake packs all the punch of Christmas cheer and lasts well into the week so you can enjoy at your leisure or even make for a gift, for that special some one who's gluten free, dairy free and/or vegan.